-An unexpected error is keeping you from deleting the file
+An unexpected error is keeping you from deleting the file, Error 0x800710FE or 0x8007112a

-1. Open Control Panel and navigate to All Control Panel Items -> Sync Center -> Manage Offline Files.
+1. Open Control Panel and navigate to All Control Panel Items > Sync Center > Manage Offline Files.
 In the Offline Files window shown below, switch to Disk Usage tab and hit Delete temporary files button.

 Registry Disclaimer: The further steps will involve registry manipulation.
 Making mistakes while manipulating registry could affect your system adversely.
 So be careful while editing registry entries and create a System Restore point first.

 2. Press Windows Key + R combination, type put regedit in Run dialog box and hit Enter to open the Registry Editor.